Monocular vision: Monocular cues

 Recent advances in computational machine learning now allow monocular depth for an entire scene to be algorithmically estimated from a single digital image by implicitly using one or more of these cues.

 Balance

 Vision has been known to play an important role in balance and postural control in humans, along with proprioception and vestibular function.
 Monocular vision affects how the brain perceives its surroundings by decreasing the available visual field, impairing peripheral vision on one side of the body, and compromising depth perception, all three of which are major contributors to the role of vision in balance.
 Studies comparing monocular vision to binocular (two eyes) vision in cataract patients (pre and post surgery), glaucoma patients (compared with healthy age matched controls), and in healthy adults and children (in both binocular and monocular conditions) have all shown to negatively impact balance and postural control than when both eyes are available.
 Each of the studied populations still displayed better balance when having only one eye compared to having both eyes closed.

-In popular culture

-There are many examples of mythological creatures that have one eye, and thereby monocular vision.

-A popular mythical beast with monocular vision is a cyclops.